 These distinctions are important for defendants because some forms of homicide are penalized more harshly than others.
 In the event of a conviction or guilty plea, the defendant’s intent and the circumstances of the victim’s death can be the difference between spending several years in prison and receiving the death penalty or spending life in prison.

 Pennsylvania homicide offenses are subject to the following penalties:

 (Note that involuntary manslaughter becomes a second degree felony in cases where the victim was 11 years old or younger, and was “in the care, custody or control of the person who caused the death.”
 Second degree felonies are subject to 10-year prison terms and maximum fines of $25,000.)

 While Governor Wolf’s death penalty moratorium has effectively suspended Pennsylvania’s use of capital punishment, the longevity of the order remains to be seen.
 In February, Philadelphia District Attorney Seth Williams filed a lawsuit challenging the validity of the moratorium, describing it as “flagrantly unconstitutional.”

 If you’re being charged with homicide in Philadelphia, or if someone you love has been arrested for murder or manslaughter, it is absolutely critical to seek legal representation immediately.
-The defense attorneys of Krasner & Long have years of experience handling all types of homicide charges and have achieved favorable results for clients.
+The federal criminal defense attorneys of Krasner & Long have years of experience handling all types of homicide charges and have achieved favorable results for clients.
 To set up your free, confidential legal consultation, call our law offices right away at (215) 882-9752.